Help

 Verso preserves as much as it can when you save, but some formats carry less than others.
 Verso will always warn you before you lose anything.

-RTF keeps text formatting but may lose embedded images, headers, footers, footnotes, and comments.
+Keeps text formatting and footnotes, but may lose embedded images, headers, footers, and comments.

 Open the Inspector sidebar (⌘⌥I).
 The Document tab at the top gives you page size (A4, Letter, Legal), orientation (portrait or landscape), and margin presets (Normal, Narrow, Wide).
 Pick Custom to set each margin individually with top, bottom, left, and right fields shown directly in the inspector.
 Changes apply to the current document immediately.